-The Detours, a pioneering Southern California punkband from Fullerton, formed 1977, by Gordon Cox, Rikk Agnew, Jeff Beans.
+The Detours, a pioneering Southern California punk band from Fullerton, formed in 1977, by Gordon Cox, Rikk Agnew, Jeff Beans.
 Guitarist Bruce Boyd served in the early days- playing the first gig, with the band eventually settling on the machine gun style of power chording guitarist Mike Koerber.

-In mid 1979, Casey Royer, only months after co-founding Social Distortion with Mike Ness, quits to play drums in The Detours, rounding out the quintet and allowing Rikk Agnew to move from drums to lead guitar duties.
+In mid 1979, Casey Royer, only months after joining Social Distortion, quits to play drums in The Detours, rounding out the quintet and allowing Rikk Agnew to move to lead guitar duties.

 The Detours point to The Damned, Iggy and the Stooges, The Ramones, and David Bowie as the influences for the band's sound.

 In the late 70's this Fullerton punk rock crucible created the now familiar OC sound and anthems covered years later on albums by the Adolescents, and DI as well as showing up later on Rikk's solo projects.
 Members of The Detours have gone on to play in Social Distortion, Adolescents, TSOL, Christian Death, DI, 45 Grave, White Zombie, and many more. former members of the band include drummers Casey Royer, the Mighty Stevie Drt, Paul Kostabi, Jon "Carrot" Stevenson, Craig Briscoe, John Knight, Shawn Coe, Steve "Gee" Guevara, Noah Lysek, and guitarists Bruce Boyd, Mike Koerber, Dan Colburn, Frankie Agnew Jr, Steve "Gee" Guevara, Leo Atreides, Craig "chicken head" Jewitt.